Skip to main content

 Executive Education Supply Chain Management Programs

-Through the Center for Supply Chain Excellence, the Richard A. Chaifetz School of Business at Saint Louis University offers executive education programs that provide every member of the supply chain industry significant opportunities to improve corporate profitability and return on assets.
+Through the Center for Supply Chain Excellence, the Richard A. Chaifetz School of Business at Saint Louis University offers executive education programs that provide every member of the supply chain industry with significant opportunities to improve corporate profitability and return on assets.

 A candidate who completes the program requirements will receive continuing education credentials from the SLU Center for Supply Chain Excellence.
 This non-academic credit, executive education will establish a permanent record within the Chaifetz School of Business, documenting the recipient’s exposure to state-of-the-art supply chain management techniques.